 - This is because the workforce has given up looking for jobs or have taken jobs that they are way too overqualified for

 - For example, I know many engineers who used to make six figures who have settled for jobs such as car salesmen, bartenders, waiters, seasonal workers, or other jobs that they are overqualified for

 - I know of attorneys who used to make $500,000 per year settling for jobs as insurance agents making a fraction of the money they used to

 However, the Fed thinks that those folks looking for work are getting them easily and corporate America is hiring aggressively.

 How Does The Fed Stop Buying Mortgage Bonds Have Impact Of Mortgage Rate?

-The Federal Reserve Board does not directly control mortgage rates, however, the Fed buying mortgage bonds does spiral mortgage rates lower.
+The Federal Reserve Board does not directly control mortgage rates, However, the Fed buying mortgage bonds do spiral mortgage rates lower.
 Mortgage yields on mortgage bonds are also affected by the political and economic status and impact both nationally and internationally.
 Whenever there is major bad news, whether it is the economy or political, bad news drives mortgage rates down.
 Once the Federal Reserve Board stops buying mortgage bonds, you can expect that mortgage rates will gradually increase.
-Home buyers should not panic.
+Homebuyers should not panic.
 Most mortgage experts do not see a major sudden spike in mortgage rates.
 Even if mortgage rates are expected to increase, most industry experts feel that the mortgage rate increase will be a gradual increase.